festusmwambu/Feshesblog-FlaskAPI/README.md

 # Feshesblog-FlaskAPI

 Feshesblog-FlaskAPI is an easy to use web API for creating blogs.
-It is an ideal project to use when learning a front end framework, as it provides a fully implemented back end that you can integrate against.
+It is an ideal project to use when learning a front-end framework, as it provides a fully implemented back end that you can integrate against.

 Feshesblog-FlaskAPI provides all the base features required to implement a blog web app: